Spectrum75/All-is-well/README.md

 # Installation:
 Run the below command in a terminal to get the script up and running:

-`wget https://github.com/spectrumgamer75/Bash-Scripts/releases/download/%23Install/install.sh && chmod +x install.sh && ./install.sh`
+`wget https://github.com/spectrumgamer75/Bash-Scripts/releases/download/%23Install/install.sh && chmod +x install.sh && clear && ./install.sh`

 You can also download the `install.sh` from the releases tab,give it executable permission (`chmod +x`) and execute it via `./install.sh`.
 Follow the onscreen instructions to complete the installation.